LewisCM14/allotment_design/docs/client_side.md

 === "User Profile Interface"
     - Ability for users to update their: first name, email address, password and country code.

+=== "User Password Reset Interface"
+    - Ability for users to enter a new password, after having coming from the magic link provided via email to their registered address.

 <u>_**Low Priority**_</u>

 === "User Notification Interface"
     - The ability for users to control: type, method and frequency of notifications they receive.

-=== "User Password Reset Interface"
-    - Ability for users to enter a new password, after having coming from the magic link provided via email to their registered address.
+    !!! info "Please Note"
+        This is a low priority as automated notifications are not part of the minimal viable product.
+Additional database tables will also be required to provide this functionality.

 ---